 Increase your Soak Value by an amount equal to your current number of Revenge Points.

 Aggressive Destruction (Hatred Embodiment Trait) (Body).
 Treat your Tier of Power as if it was +1 higher for the sake of calculating your Tier of Power Extra Dice on your Wound Rolls.
-If you would use Legacy of the Scholars to add an Extra Dice to your Wound Rolls, their Dice Category is equal to your Tier of Power Extra Dice but they are Solid Dice.
+Additionally, once per Combat Encounter, when you would successfully strike (hit) an opponent with an Attacking Maneuver, you may apply the effects of Legacy of the Scholars to the Wound Roll – even if you have already used the effects of Legacy of the Scholars during this Combat Round.

-Once per Combat Round, you may spend 3(T) Revenge Points to make a Basic Attack as an Instant Action.
+Once per Combat Round, you may spend 3(T) Revenge Points to use the Basic Attack Maneuver as an Instant Action.

 Power Hunger (Parasite Trait) (Body).
 You were created to gain power, so when you regain Ki Points from any source you also gain additional benefits.
 Once per Combat Round, when you gain Ki Points from any source, you may choose to activate one of the below effects: